 Applications can be emailed to the Research Ethics Committee Secretariat: firstname.lastname@example.org or via post to Research Ethics Committee Secretariat, PO Box 553, Canberra ACT 2601

 Note: Please be aware of size limitation (currently 10MB) when you send your application by email.
 The Secretariat will send a confirmation email with the number of attachments received.
-If you do not receive a confirmation email, please contact us as soon as possible so that your application will be included in the meeting.
+If you do not receive a confirmation email, please contact us as soon as possible so that your application will be considered at the next meeting.